Why study Entrepreneurship?

 1. Cumulative collegiate Grade Point Average (GPA) of 2.5 or higher on a 4.0 scale over all course work attempted.

 The UC Lindner College of Business welcomes international applicants who seek a challenging academic environment.
 The Office of Admissions will send an international application packet upon request.
-Note that if your native language is not English, you will be required to take the TOEFL or the IELTS examination.
+Note that if your native language is not English, you will be required to take an English proficiency examination.
 Please reference the Office of Admissions website for international student information and Lindner minimum standards.

 International applicants at the first-year level must have a strong mathematics background and be prepared to begin the college's calculus sequence.